 As technology sets the tone for quick and easy learning it also suggests the understanding of changes and development.

-This is the reason why teachers need to catch up with technology and modify it in any way that can improve the students’ interests in learning.
+This is the reason why teachers need to catch up with technology and modify it in any way that can improve the students’ interest in learning.

 What Role Does Technology Play in Education?